1,000+ Opportunities

 Explore Helios research, program success stories and more happening in Florida.
 RESEARCH: How the Florida College System Helps Power the State’s Economy's Future Billions BLOG: How Three Urban Universities Transformed Student Success in Florida BLOG: Meet the Helios 20th Anniversary Pathway Scholars in Florida

-Based on current listing details, eligibility includes: Nonprofits in Florida focusing on higher education access and success.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits in Florida focusing on higher education access and success.
+Confirm the full requirements in the official notice before applying.